RBallantine/PythonProgress/Readme.txt

-I will provide a list of covered topics here to display my progress.
+A list of covered topics to display my progress.
+Milestone scripts will also be added to the repo.

 Topics Covered